-Tokelau Language Week - Te Vaiaho o te Gagana Tokelau celebrates the culture and language of the more than 7,100 people of Tokelauan heritage who live in New Zealand.1 There are over 80 people of Tokelauan heritage in Christchurch.2 2017 Tokelau Language Week runs from Sunday 29 October to Saturday 4 November.
+Tokelauan Language Week - Te Vaiaho o te Gagana Tokelau celebrates the culture and language of the more than 7,100 people of Tokelauan heritage who live in New Zealand.1 There are over 80 people of Tokelauan heritage in Christchurch.2

 This page highlights our resources about Tokelau and the Tokelauan language.

-The 2016 Tokelau Language Week ran from Sunday 23 October to Saturday 29 October.
+The 2017 Tokelauan Language Week runs from Monday 23 October to Sunday 29 October.

 Find Tokelau resources in our collection